andylamp/fetch_my_key/README.md

 $ sudo ./fetch_my_key.sh my_user "<ssh-key-contents>"
 ```

+Please note the quotes ("") - they need to be present and surround the pasted key text.

 # Dropbox links.

 One widely used way of hosting the public keys is to have them in `Dropbox`; but when